 Network coverage of TN Mobile in Namibia.
 Source: TN Mobile Namibia.

-Here's a quick comparison of the best plan options:
+Here's a quick comparison of the best MTC plan options:

 Aweh Oh-Yeah: